Akashic101/theGameMaster/README.md

 If you want to automatically keep the bot alive forever you can use [pm2](https://pm2.keymetrics.io/).
 After you installed it, run
 `pm2 index.js --name theGameMaster --watch`

-With this command, the bot is daemoninzed and will automatically restart incase it crashed.
+With this command, the bot is daemoninzed and will automatically restart incase it crashes or recieves an update.
 You can monitor it with `pm2 status` or `pm2 monit` for a more in-depth breakdown

 ## TO DO